UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 by "threatening" that they will get a bad grade otherwise.
 There are different possible reasons why the instructors may be doing this.
 Maybe they are not familiar with the TOS enough;
-maybe they are just not capable enough or familar enough with GitHub to come up with an actually good way of managing homework;
+maybe they are just not familar enough with GitHub to come up with an actually good way of managing homework;
-or maybe they are just outright bad people and do not care about the students.
+or maybe they are aware of that but do not care.

 What is the big deal?
 Why is it bad to violate the TOS?